 Either journey all the way to Greymouth in the wild West Coast (check out tickets Viator and Klook) or stop off in Arthur’s Pass Village to enjoy the short walks before embarking on the journey back to Christchurch.
 Canterbury Trails also offers guided walks, lunch and afternoon tea in Arthur’s Pass between your train journeys.

 For more all-weather inspiration, head to the 20 Things to Do in Christchurch on a Rainy Day.

 Fine Dining in Christchurch

 Christchurch certainly has no lack of fine dining.
 If looking for that special place to celebrate a big occasion, or simply because you’re only going to be in Christchurch once, these are the fine dining establishments well worth booking a table.

 Inati (48 Hereford Street) is a fine dining restaurant with cuisine designed to be shared.
 Showcasing quality Canterbury cuisine, the menu dips into the earth, land and sea for a comprehensive gastronomical experience.

 Impeccably-presented plates in a restaurant adorned in fabric draping down the walls, Chillingworth Road (478 Cranford Road) offers a European bistro experience in elegance.

-Other honourable mentions include Bloody Mary’s (30 Latimer Square), 50 Bistro (50 Park Terrace), Yamagen Japanese Restaurant (53 Victoria Street) and The George (50 Park Terrace).
+Other honourable mentions include Bloody Mary’s (30 Latimer Square) and 50 Bistro at The George (50 Park Terrace).

-For more recommendations, browse The Foodie Guide to Christchurch.
+For more recommendations, browse The Food Guide to Christchurch.